abrunazzi/Bechdel-Test/README.md

 ## Overview

-This repository contains the code, data, and findings for our project on applying and automating the **Bechdel Test** to a selection of Oscar-nominated films.
+This repository contains the code, data, and findings for applying and automating the **Bechdel Test** to a selection of Oscar-nominated films.
 The Bechdel Test, designed to assess gender representation in movies, poses three questions:
 1. Does the film feature at least two women?
 2. Do these women speak to each other?
 3. Is their conversation about something other than a man?

-Our goal was to evaluate gender representation programmatically by analyzing film scripts, cast details, and dialogue content using a relational database and natural language processing techniques.
+The goal was to evaluate gender representation programmatically by analyzing film scripts, cast details, and dialogue content using a relational database and natural language processing techniques.

 ---